whatrocks/blog/src/pages/about/index.md

 image: ""
 ---

 Hi, I'm Charlie Harrington.
-I'm a software engineer at [Cruise](https://www.getcruise.com), writer, and [podcaster](https://www.escapingweb.com) in San Francisco.
+I'm a software engineer at [Cruise](https://www.getcruise.com), writer and [podcaster](https://www.escapingweb.com) in San Francisco.

 ### Projects

 ![VC](./images/vc.png)

 [Von Chomp](https://itunes.apple.com/us/app/von-chomp/id1211087343?mt=8) is my weird and mostly-useless monster tally-counter iOS app.
-Counting is delicious.
+It's perfect for counting things.
+Yum.

 <iframe src='https://share.transistor.fm/e/escaping-web/playlist' width='100%' height='390' frameborder='0' scrolling='no' seamless='true' style='width:100%; height:390px;'></iframe>

-[Escaping Web](https://www.escapingweb.com) is bi-weekly show with [Oz Nova](https://twitter.com/oznova_) about engineers who've found their calling outside of routine web development.
+[Escaping Web](https://www.escapingweb.com) is bi-weekly show with my friend [Oz Nova](https://twitter.com/oznova_) about software engineers who've found their calling outside of routine web development.
+We talk a lot about learning and learning how to learn and learning how to learn how to learn.

-I'm also working on a novel about robots.
+I'm also in the midst of writing a novel about robots.
 More on that soon!

-### Outside
+###

-I enjoy being outside.
 Here's me at the Grand Canyon:

 ![Charlie Harrington](./images/charlie.jpg)